Expertise based on experience.

 Performed an endline evaluation of Save the Children and the READY Initiative’s three-year initiative to augment global capacity to respond to major disease outbreaks

-Conducted a Vulnerability Assessment that mapped vulnerability data in the Pacific and recommended ways to conduct vulnerability assessments in gap areas for the Pacific Humanitarian Protection Cluster
+Conducted a Vulnerability Assessment (UN Women) that mapped vulnerability data in the Pacific and recommended ways to conduct vulnerability assessments in gap areas for the Pacific Humanitarian Protection Cluster

 Developed Housing, Land and Properties (HLP) capacity building curriculum for the IFRC and Red Cross societies in the Asia Pacific region